 ii.
 Interest

-Interest revenue on cash and other financial assets carried at fair value is recorded according to the terms of the contract and is recognised in the income statement.
+Interest revenue on cash and interest bearing financial assets measured at fair value is recorded according to the terms of the contract and is recognised in the statement of comprehensive income.

 iii.
 Dividends, distributions and property trust income